 Overcoming Narcissist Abuse, by Elizabeth Shaw – Life Coach.

-A narcissist relationship can leave you confused, full of self-blame and self-doubt, heartbroken, and lost to name a few, it can wipe out your old belief system to the point you no longer know who you are or what to believe.
-The internal conflict between the Jackie and hide characters the narcissist shows you can be crippling within your own mind.
+A narcissistic relationship can leave you confused, full of self-blame and self-doubt, heartbroken, and lost to name a few, and it can wipe out your old belief system to the point you no longer know who you are or what to believe.
+The internal conflict between the Jackie and hide characters the narcissists show you can be crippling within your own mind.

 What is cognitive dissonance?

-This is a state of mind where your beliefs or opinions don’t match up with attitudes or behaviours, where you reality no longer match’s you’re beliefs so you’re always looking for ways to match them up, or you’re living two different reality’s.
+This is a state of mind where your beliefs or opinions don’t match up with attitudes or behaviours, where you reality no longer match’s your beliefs, so you’re always looking for ways to match them up, or you’re living two different reality’s.

 One method narcissistic people use on people is cognitive dissonance.
 They learn who you are and what you like and dislike, what your beliefs are, they start by showing you the reality that they match you in every way, once you’ve fallen in love, they then begin to use it all against you in many ways, there are a few ways they use cognitive dissonance against you also.

 First, they show you the reality to match your beliefs, then when their needs are not being met, they gaslight, silent treatment, provoke, blame shift and project.
-So you believe you did wrong, then they’ll so you that false reality that matches your own beliefs so you believe it was, in fact, you that did wrong, your mind becomes torn between the original reality, the intermittent reality and their bad behaviour towards you.
+So you believe you did wrong, then they’ll show you that false reality that matches your own beliefs, do you think it was, in fact, you that did wrong, your mind becomes torn between the fundamental truth, the alternate reality and their bad behaviour towards you.

 They’ll happily watch your head go under the water, to offer you a hand and raise you back up, just to dunk you back under.